Written by Dr Adrian Hyzler, Chief Medical Officer and Head of Medical Communications

 E. histolytica is a protozoa – a single celled organism – that lives in the intestines of infected people and is passed out in their stools.
 The parasite can survive for months in damp environments such as soils, fertiliser or water.
 If someone then drinks contaminated water or eats contaminated food, they can become infected.

 The parasite can also be passed to others by a handshake if it is present on the hands of an infected person, as a result of poor personal hygiene practices.
-An even more likely route of transmission occurs in the case of infected food preparers.
+An even more likely route of transmission occurs in the case of infected food handlers.

 Sexual transmission of E. histolytica is also possible.